GitauHarrison/video-conferencing-app-using-flask-and-twilio/README.md

 The HTTP value may be different from the one shown here because I am using the free tier package of `ngrok`.
 Paste the link http://4209c9af6d43.ngrok.io on another device, say your mobile phone, to test the application while it is on localhost.

 Most web browsers do not allow `http//:` when working with video calls.
-Therefore we need to generate a public URL that redirects to the application.
+Therefore we need to generate a secure public URL that redirects to the application.

-Open a new terminal window (consider [byobu](https://www.byobu.org/)) and run `ngrok`:
+Open a new terminal window (consider using [byobu](https://www.byobu.org/)) and run `ngrok`:

 ```python
 (ona_ana_video_app)$ ngrok http 5000